PemastoreIt/PermastoreIt-Testnet/README.md

 * **ALPHA SOFTWARE:** Expect bugs, instability, and potential breaking changes or network resets without notice.
 * **NO DATA PERSISTENCE GUARANTEE:** Data stored on the testnet may be lost.
 Do not use it for important files.
-* **NO SECURITY:** There is **NO encryption** for data at rest or in transit.
-API endpoints are **unauthenticated**.
-Do not store sensitive information.
-ZKP verification is not implemented.
-* **Kademlia Implementation:** The DHT implementation is new and experimental.
-Issues with connectivity, lookups, or announcements are possible.
-* **Scalability:** While the JSON blockchain is replaced, the scalability of the SQLite backend and the Kademlia network under heavy load is untested.
-* **AI Model Effectiveness:** Deduplication ratios and tagging accuracy have not been formally benchmarked.

 ## Prerequisites